khushi06/mudita/Quick-Start-Guide.md

 ```
 2012-07-26 16:15:18.156 - INFO  BasicScheduler - [BasicScheduler.java:101] Detected previous events within cycle, setting CHAOS start to Thu Jul 26 17:08:25 PDT 2012
 ```
-This is to prevent there case where the server is quickly restarted after a previous run, we dont want to let Chaos Monkey kill too much too rapidly.
+This is to prevent there case where the server is quickly restarted after a previous run, we don't want to let Chaos Monkey kill too much too rapidly.

 ## Cleanup
-If you dont plan to run Chaos Monkey again for a while, you can delete the SimpleDB table with:
+If you don't plan to run Chaos Monkey again for a while, you can delete the SimpleDB table with:
 ```shell
     $ sdb DeleteDomain SIMIAN_ARMY
 ```